JuliaHCI/HCIToolbox.jl/docs/src/api.md

 # API/Reference

-For now, here is a dump of all documented functions and types.
+Here is a dump of all documented functions and types

 ## Index